Saints of Big Harbour

 Saints of Big Harbour is a novel by Lynn Coady, published in 2002 by Doubleday Canada.
-It was Coady's first novel to be published in the United States.
+It was Coady's second novel.

 Plot summary

 In Saints of Big Harbour, Coady portrays a small community of Cape Breton Island, found off the coast of Nova Scotia.
 The book focuses on the perspectives of the main character, Guy Boucher, a fatherless Acadian teenager, and of those who surround him: his alcoholic uncle Isadore, a quietly wise girl named Pam, his draft-dodger English teacher and a group of boys stuck in emotional adolescence.
 As the story unfolds it becomes clear that Guy lives in a community firmly characterized by clichés of gender, beauty, strength, family and love.